Make. your own inexpensive pumping bra that is hands-free and easy to use following this simple tutorial!

 This is a great option for a mom who doesn’t want to invest a lot in her pumping bra.
 It takes less than five minutes to make and works really well.

 It’s not the most convenient pumping bra, as I wouldn’t recommend wearing it around the clock, since the compression from the sports bra can encourage clogged ducts.
 However, if you are in a position where you can just pop this baby on real quick whenever you need to pump, it’s going to be a great option for you.

 If you find you want something a little better quality, my favorite pumping bra is the Sublime Hands Free Pumping bra from Kindred Bravely.
-You can get free shipping on orders over $59 with the code clarkscondensed.
+You can get save 20% with the code 20TBM.

 Here’s how you do it!

 Lay your sports bra on the ground or on the table.

 Put your flange inside your sports bra with the tunnel facing up – you want to line this up with where your nipple would hit the bra.